scivision/fortran-filesystem/README.md

 ! now directory my/new/dir exists
 ```

-## path
+## path_t

-These methods emit a new "path" object.
+These methods emit a new "path_t" object.
-It can be a new path object, or reassign to the existing path object.
+It can be a new path_t object, or reassign to the existing path_t object.

 Expand home directory.